chinapedia/wikipedia.abstract.en/Page/Libya.md

 Education

-Piazza_28_Ottobre,_Bengasi.jpg's first campus, founded by royal decree in 1955]] Libya's population includes 1.7 million students, over 270,000 of whom study at the tertiary level.[289]
+'s first campus, founded by royal decree in 1955]] Libya's population includes 1.7 million students, over 270,000 of whom study at the tertiary level.[289]
 Basic education in Libya is free for all citizens,[290] and is compulsory up to the secondary level.
 The adult literacy rate in 2010 was 89.2%.[291]

 After Libya's independence in 1951, its first university – the University of Libya – was established in Benghazi by royal decree.[292]
 In the 1975–76 academic year the number of university students was estimated to be 13,418. , this number has increased to more than 200,000, with an extra 70,000 enrolled in the higher technical and vocational sector.[293]
 The rapid increase in the number of students in the higher education sector has been mirrored by an increase in the number of institutions of higher education.